IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 **Player Responsibilities & Data Integrity:**

-Players are entirely responsible for providing IEC with their correct FACEIT profile link via the official IEC Player Registration Form.
+Players are entirely responsible for providing LD with their correct FACEIT profile link via the official LD Player Registration Form.

 Failure to provide a valid FACEIT profile link will result in that specific player being calculated as 0 Elo toward the starting roster's team average, severely impacting the team's overall seeding priority.

 **Open Qualifier format and scaling**

 The Open Qualifier structure scales dynamically based on the final number of checked-in teams to ensure a clean mathematical progression: